 Read the GMAT vs. GRE guide to understand their similarities and differences.

 Accelerated master’s in sustainability online degrees enable students to earn master’s degrees quicker.
 This allows students to earn their MSus degrees in around a year.
 Some schools also provide the option of obtaining an undergraduate and master’s degree in sustainability combined.
 By using this option, students choose and take courses at the undergraduate level that will help in the master’s program.
-This helps save time, reduce the cost of education, and acquire a bachelor’s and master’s degree in 5 years instead of the usual 6 years.
+This helps save time, reduce the cost of education, and acquire a bachelor’s and master’s degree in five years instead of the usual six years.

 Course | Provided by | Description |